Trees on the side of interstate with skyline in foreground

 Rather than setting up a legal entity, Velocity Global’s EOR solution streamlines and simplifies onboarding, payroll, benefits, and many other HR tasks for growing U.S. companies.
 Our integrated global payroll capabilities make paying international employees simple and risk-free across multiple countries.

-Contact Velocity Global today to find out how to pay international employees the easy way.
+Contact Velocity Global today to learn how to pay international employees seamlessly and compliantly.